liolle/AOC24/day12/README.md

 #### Part1
 1. Extract Garden map from input
-2. Use BFS to Find the different sections
+2. Use DFS to Find the different sections
 3. For each section
     - For each cell in the section
         - check if the cell is a border